 A vertical transfer is the solution for students who have begun their education at a community college but plan to pursue a bachelor’s degree in the future.
-Between 2003 and 2009, these transfers made up 37.2% of all transfers.
+Between 2011 and 2017, these transfers made up 59.2% of all transfers away from two-year institutions.
 They involve transferring from a two-year institution to a four-year institution.
 In a vertical transfer, you are leaving a certificate or associate’s degree program to earn a bachelor’s degree.

 Some students transfer immediately after receiving their associate’s degrees and enter their four-year institutions as juniors.
 Other students may transfer before completing requirements for the associate’s degree, but their earned credits may apply toward the general education requirements of their bachelor’s degrees.
 Note that students who first complete their associate’s degrees are more likely to complete their bachelor’s.
 These students will receive two diplomas, one from each institution.
 Students who do not first complete their associate’s degrees before going on to finish their bachelor’s only receive one diploma.

 Four out of five community college students intend to transfer to a four-year institution to pursue a bachelor’s degree, but only about 25% of them are successful in doing so.
 With detailed planning and research, you can overcome these odds and earn a four-year degree.

 Attending a two-year institution first is not a setback.
 You can save money on your degree(s) and graduate with two distinct college experiences.
 If you hope to complete a vertical transfer, consider articulation agreements when choosing both your community college and prospective four-year schools.